100nm/python-injection/docs/guides/resolve-dependencies.md

 When `@inject` is applied to an async function, it can resolve dependencies that require an async context.
 If an async dependency is required by a sync function decorated with `@inject`, a `RuntimeError` will be raised.

+!!! note "Performance note"
-**Performance note:** The first call to an injected function is slower because it performs dependency resolution.
+    The first call to an injected function is slower because it performs dependency resolution.
 Subsequent calls are faster as the resolution is cached.

 ### Static type checkers